 WHAT YOU SHOULD KNOW:

-Stasis dermatitis is a condition that develops when blood pools in your lower legs because of poor blood flow.
+Stasis dermatitis is a condition that develops when blood pools in your lower legs.
+It is caused by poor blood flow back to your heart.

 Write down your questions so you remember to ask them during your visits.